-Funded firms are located in Western, Southern and Northern State of India and assist some
+Funded firms are located in Western, Southern and Northern State of India and assist some of the poorest regions of the country, BIMARU states included.

 Firms, nowadays, are all active.
 They belong to different sectors: 50% is in "other sectors" category, 22% is consumer-related, 14% is related to computer software, and 7% is biotechnology and 7% internet specific industry.
 The "others sectors" comprehend agriculture-related, transportation, non-bank services and consultancy services.
 IMAGE 23 shows the number of investments related to the sectors, highlighting the high heterogeneity of the companies.